anthonyh-1199/Letter-Grades-Converter/README.md

 ## Description

 This is a simple tool for converting number grades to letter grades.
 The program does this by inserting the number grades into an array, and then converting and printing out each letter grade one by one.
+This project was originally created for an assignment in CS232.

 ## Installation

 Please download the Gradeconvert.jar file and run it using an appropriate Java Runtime Environment.
-Source code for the program can be viewed as the Gradeconvert.java file.
+Source code for the program can be viewed via the Gradeconvert.java file.

 ## How to Use